 Diaries and drawings by Wanda Gág

 Growing Pains contains a wealth of information.
-Her observations on life in Minnesota in the pre-war (WWI) era probably haven't been surpassed by anyone, much less a teen-ager.
-Her sometimes naive but sincere views on courtship and dating are, by turns, quaint, endearing, and practical.
-Her story of keeping the family together after her father died and her mother fell ill, yet still pursuing her artistic goals, is inspiring.
-Her struggle to balance her internal self-concept with her outward appearance is the classic coming of age dilemma, expressed with all the special joy and sadness of youth.
-Her outlook on gender and ability is proto-feminist, yet pragmatic.
-Her struggle with her art studies is a great example to young artists of any era.
+Her nuanced observations on life in Minnesota in the pre-WWI era are unsurpassed.
+Her sometimes naive but always sincere views on courtship and dating are by turns quaint, endearing, and practical.
+The saga of keeping the family together after her father died and her mother succumbed to despair is inspiring.
+Her struggle to balance her internal self-concept with her outward appearance is the classic coming of age dilemma, expressed with the special joy and sadness inherent in youth.
+Her outlook on gender and ability is proto-feminist.
+Her struggles in her art studies is a great example to young artists of any era.

 Batty's Saga, Part IV - Shifting Perspectives

 New things do arise from time to time.

 The blogosphere exploded in 2004, as did my isolation.
 Suddenly everyone was a publisher.
 People from all over the world suddenly appeared in my laptop.
 The Flippist Phoenix arose from its ashes and, via this blog, connections were made- India, Korea, New Zealand, the east and west coasts, and...
 Iceland.